niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 11-5 (XML)(Constraint):** Every element that has an attribute `structures:ref` MUST have a referencing element validation root that is equal to the referenced element validation root.
 (N5R 12-5)

-The term "validation root" is defined by [[XML Schema Structures]](#references) *Section 5.2, Assessing Schema-Validity*.
+The term "validation root" is defined by [[XML Schema Structures]](#ref) *Section 5.2, Assessing Schema-Validity*.
 It is established as a part of validity assessment of an XML document.

-NIEM supports type-safe references: references using `structures:ref` and `structures:id` must preserve the type constraints that would apply if nested elements were used instead of a reference.
+NIEM supports type-safe references; that is, references using `structures:ref` and `structures:id` must preserve the type constraints that would apply if nested elements were used instead of a reference.
 For example, an element of type `nc:PersonType` must always refer to another element of type `nc:PersonType`, or a type derived from `nc:PersonType`, when using `structures:ref` to establish the relationship.

 **Rule 11-6 (XML)(Constraint):** Every element that has an attribute `structures:ref` MUST have a referenced element type definition that is validly derived from the referencing element type definition.
 (N5R 12-6)

-The term "validly derived" is as established by [[XML Schema Structures]](#references), subsection *Schema Component Constraint: Type Derivation OK (Complex)* within Section 3.4.6, *Constraints on Complex Type Definition Schema Components*.
+The term "validly derived" is as established by [[XML Schema Structures]](#ref), subsection *Schema Component Constraint: Type Derivation OK (Complex)* within Section 3.4.6, *Constraints on Complex Type Definition Schema Components*.

 This rule requires that the type of the element pointed to by a `structures:ref` attribute must be of (or derived from) the type of the reference element.